hongrusi/hongrusi/README.md

 - 📫 Email **hongrusi@gmail.com**

-- ⚡ Interest **I'm highly interested in geopolitics and is a part-time investor**
+- ⚡ **I'm highly interested in geopolitics and is a part-time investor**

 - 📑 Quote **Empires have no interest in operating within an international system; they aspire to be the international system**